-Monochromatic color combinations are comprised of different tones, shades, and tints within a specific hue which warmly vivifies your palette.
+Monochromatic color combinations are comprised of different tones, shades, and tints within a specific hue.

 Analogous schemes are created by using three colors that are next to each other on the 12-spoke color wheel.
 They all have the same chroma level, but by using tones, shades, and tints we can make these schemes original.

 Complementary combinations are created by combining colors from opposite sides of the color wheel.

 Split complementary schemes add more complexity by using colors on either side of the hue opposite your base hue.
 Avoid using colors that are exact opposites with the same chroma and/or value right next to each other either by leaving negative space or by adding a transitional color between them.

 Triadic schemes are made up of hues equally spaced around the 12-spoke color wheel.
 Find any 3 colors on the color wheel that are equally spaced apart and voilà, you’ve just created your first triadic color palette.

 Tetradic schemes are based on two adjacent colors and their complements.
 They are difficult to balance in a harmonious way.
 The best way to proceed is to use one color as the dominant color and use the other three as accents.

 Custom combinations are the ones that don’t follow any of the predefined traditional schemes described above.
 Go wild and create your own custom color palette with a beautiful array of colors.

 Whatever your color palette preference is, you can create it by picking colors from the color wheel or by inputting a RGB color codes to get a precise color.